RockSolid1106/OpenVPN_Client_Alert/README.md

 ![image](https://user-images.githubusercontent.com/84492239/120111280-f5e6ea00-c18e-11eb-8e38-643df5aab854.png)

+## Prerequisites
+- A phone with Telegram installed.
+- A PC with Ubuntu or any Debian-based OS installed.
+- **Curl Package installed(use: ```sudo apt install curl``` to install curl).
+- Optional, but log onto Telegram Web(web.telegram.org) to help ease the copy and pasting of tokens.
+- That's it!

 This is my first time creating a Project on GitHub.
 I hope you guys keep that in mind, and help me if I dont know about certain parts of GitHub.